deltachat/deltachat-pages/en/help.md

   and implementation of verified groups and setup contact protocols in 2017 and 2018.

-- The [Open TechFund](https://opentechfund.org) has given two grants.
+- The [Open Technology Fund](https://opentechfund.org) has given two grants.
   The first 2018/2019 grant ($200K) majorly improved the Android app and allowed us to release a Desktop app beta version, and also moored our feature developments in UX research in human rights contexts,